Second Vijayan ministry

-Second Pinarayi Vijayan Ministry is the Council of Ministers headed by Pinarayi Vijayan that was formed after winning in the 15th legislative assembly elections by bagging 99 of the 140 seats in the Assembly.
+Second Pinarayi Vijayan Ministry is the Council of Ministers headed by Pinarayi Vijayan that was formed after their victory in the 15th Kerala legislative assembly elections by bagging 99 of the 140 seats in the Assembly.
 The Council assumed office on 20 May 2021.
 The ministry is having a total of 21 ministers in the Cabinet compared to 20 ministers in the previous government.